Breast Lift (Mastopexy) in Lexington, KY

 Why do women undergo a breast lift?

 Factors such as age, weight, and past breastfeeding can cause breasts to sag and become deflated.
 Sometimes women have simply never been satisfied with the lift or firmness of their breasts.
 Even nipple placement and size can be a source of dissatisfaction.
 A breast lift can help to correct these conditions.

 Is a breast lift permanent?

 A well-performed mastopexy can be expected to yield results which last for many years.
 Several factors may affect how well the result can be maintained, however.
-Such factors include aging, weight fluctuations, future pregnancies and the placement of an implant.
+Such factors include age, weight fluctuations, future pregnancies, and the placement of implants, if any.